efgh5678/tester/README.md

     -   Enter a domain name or a full starting URL (e.g., `example.com`).
     -   Enter the target number of URLs you want to discover.
     -   Click "Discover URLs".
 The application will start discovering URLs in the background.
 You will see a progress indicator update in real-time.
+    -   You can stop the discovery process at any time by clicking the red "Stop Discovery" button.

 4.  **Step 2: Select URLs**
     -   Once the URL discovery is complete, the discovered domain will appear in the dropdown menu.